Connecticut Layoffs — August 2018

 |---|---|---|---|---|

-The most significant filing came from Edible Arrangements, LLC at its Wallingford facility, reporting 125 affected workers.
-Edible Arrangements, LLC followed with 125 workers.
+The largest notice was filed by Edible Arrangements at its Wallingford facility, reporting 125 affected workers.
+Netsolace followed with 20 workers.

-The numbers illustrate a easing in workforce disruptions across Connecticut, with filings falling below both recent and year-ago levels.
-The Healthcare sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across Connecticut, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Connecticut.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Connecticut WARN notices, browse layoffs by state, or download the full dataset.